WFRT/verif/README.rst

 **Mac OSX**

-Install python, numpy, scipy, and matplotlib, then install verif by executing the following inside the extracted folder:
+Install python, numpy, scipy, and matplotlib, then install ``verif`` by executing the following inside the extracted folder:

 .. code-block:: bash

   sudo python setup.py install

-verif will then be installed ``/usr/local/share/python/`` or where ever your python modules are installed (Look for "Installing verif script to <some directory>" when installing).
+``verif`` will then be installed ``/usr/local/share/python/`` or where ever your python modules are installed (Look for "Installing verif script to <some directory>" when installing).
 Add the folder to your PATH environment variable.

 Examples
 --------
 Fake data for testing the program is found in ``./examples/``.
-There is one "raw" forecast file and one bias-corrected forecast file (a Kalman filter has been applied).
+There is one "raw" forecast file and one bias-corrected forecast file (where a Kalman filter has been applied).
 Here are some example commands to test out:

 .. code-block:: bash